OleksiiPavlenko/react-chrome-linkedin-parser/README.md

 ## What limitations?
 This product is not ready.
 It's in developming.
 To get information you can download that in ```.csv``` data format.

 In the future, i will be connect extension to database and it's a private information, i wouldn't make cmmit of this part of code.
-But you can feel free to change this extension as you like or create issue.
+But you can feel free to change this extension as you like or create merge.

 ## How to use?
 For development you can run ```npm``` command.